himanshu32288/Places/README.md

 # Places
-This is a MERN stack application from the "MERN Stack Front To Back" course on Udemy.
+This is a MERN stack application from the "The MERN stack complete guide" course on Udemy.
 It is a small social network app that includes authentication, profiles and forum posts.
 Running in the project: In the project repository, run one in these commands to:

 Testing the whole project (both front and back-end): "npm run dev"